thoughtbot/guides/working-together/README.md

   - Err on the side of less eye contact.

 - **Bathrooms**
-  - Provide access to all-gender, accessible bathrooms
+  - Provide access to all-gender, accessible bathrooms.

 ## Pronoun guidelines